Study in Germany

 • DAAD (German Academic Exchange Service) Scholarships: DAAD offers a wide range of scholarships for international students at various academic levels and in different fields of study.
 These are highly competitive.

-• University-Specific Scholarships: Many German universities offer their own scholarships for international students based on academic merit or other criteria.
+• University-Specific Scholarships: Many German universities offer their own scholarships for international students based on academic merit.

 • Deutschlandstipendium: A national scholarship program where private and public sponsors jointly fund talented students.